dmmlynarczyk/learn/azure/video-notes/implement-and-manage-virtual-networking.md

   - This option allows the remote virtual network address space to be included as part of the Virtual_Network tag.
 - **Traffic forwarded from remote virtual network**: this setting allows forwarded traffic from remote virtual network (traffic not originating from inside remote virtual network) into NewTest1.
   - This allows a hub and spoke topology to actually forward non-peered network together.
-- If you know the Resource ID of two different resources in different subscriptions.
+- If you know the Resource ID of two different resources in different subscriptions you can peer them together also!